 With SysAdmin Day around the corner, we want to dedicate this article to the invisible IT workforce in every company.
-Not enough people know about System Administrator Appreciation Day, so we have a handful of reasons why SysAdmins deserve appreciation, and not only on July 27th.
+Not enough people know about System Administrator Appreciation Day, so we bundled 5 reasons why SysAdmins and IT pros deserve more appreciation, and not only on the last SysAdmin Day.

 If there's one thing that IT Pros have to deal with, it's problematic users.
 There will always be that one user - or five - who stops you in the hallway.
-"I can't print", "Can you reset my password?" or "I spilled coffee on my laptop" are all part the SysAdmin's daily torture.
+"I can't print", "Can you reset my password?", "We have a new team member starting Monday morning" or "I spilled coffee on my laptop" are all part the SysAdmin's daily torture.
 But it doesn't end here.
 After an entire day of fixing issues, they can go home... to fix more computer problems.

 It's hard for SysAdmins to save the day for everyone at the same time.
 As a user, the issue you experience is as urgent as the next person's.
 The flood of tickets, emails, and calls when something needs an urgent fix can be overwhelming.
 A quick heads up: they have other tasks on their plate.

 IT pros strive to be proactive and plan, but they must also respond to urgent day-to-day challenges.
 Keeping everything running takes up time.
-Time they cannot be spent on things that are more fundamental.
+Time they cannot be spent on more fundamental things.
 Instead, they rush all over the place, putting out wildfires.

 SysAdmins are like the puppet masters who stay behind the curtain, pull all the strings, and make things work.
 Employees encounter issues and get them resolved, but they rarely get to see the people behind all the hard work.